 HI I USED ON MY YORKIE TESSA WARM WATER COTTON BALL TO WIPE HER EYES .

 Try Purifeye - www.petpurity.com - It works wonders!
 And its all natural so its healthy!

 Give the dog a teaspoon of plain yogurt once a week it will fight the yeast that is causing the red tear stains to begin with.
 It will take a few weeks to notice but it will cut down on the amount.
-In the mean time clean the eyes with baby wipes cut into smaller sections to save on the cost.

 My dog has gotten such bad stains lately.
 My vet said its because of the drinking water.
 She said I should use a Brita to filter our water which will cut down on his acidity.

 Science Diet dog food has something in it that stops the coloring all together.
 Unfortunately it is not the best food for your dog, but it's not the worst either.

 I tried cider vinegar in the water but Ozzy wouldn't drink it.
 Others have found that it works.